behnamsaba/R2D2-backend/README.md

 ## Description

-This project is a [Python](https://www.python.org/) application that does XYZ.
-It is built using the Flask framework and utilizes the Langchain library for interaction with openAI API.
+This project is a [Python](https://www.python.org/) application that does interaction with openAi API.
+It is built using the Flask framework and utilizes the Langchain library for interaction with openAI API and React router version 6 for client-side.

 ## Installation